Paraphraser/PiBuilder/README.md

 	- `automatic`:

 		- If the Pi is running from an SD card, this is the same as `disable`.
-		- If the Pi is not running from an SD card, the script changes the swap configuration in `/etc/dphys-swapfile` so that swap size is calculated in two steps.
-First, the amount of real RAM is doubled (eg a 2GB Raspberry Pi 4 will be doubled to 4GB) and then a maximum limit of 2GB will be applied.
+		- If the Pi is not running from an SD card, the script changes the swap configuration in `/etc/dphys-swapfile` so that swap size is calculated in two steps:

+			1. The amount of real RAM is doubled (eg a 2GB Raspberry Pi 4 will be doubled to 4GB);
+			2. A maximum limit of 2GB is applied.

 			This calculation will result in a 2GB swap file for any Raspberry Pi with 1GB or more of real RAM.
 This is the recommended option if your Raspberry Pi boots from SSD or HD.

+			Rules 1 and 2 are implemented by the `./etc/dphys-swapfile.patch` supplied with PiBuilder.
+If you change or override that file then whatever rules your patch imposes will be implemented by `automatic`.

+	- `custom` is equivalent to `automatic` but it does not check if your system is running from SD.
+If you want to enable swap on an SD system, this or "default" are the options to use.

 	- `default` makes no changes to the virtual memory system.
 The current Raspberry Pi OS defaults enable virtual memory swapping with a swap file size of 100MB.
 This is perfectly workable on systems with 4GB of RAM or more.